Nine Chambers was delighted to host a seminar on the 4th of June, presented by barristers Greg Lawton and Harrison...

 Tax

-- Harrison is a member of the Attorney General’s Junior Junior Scheme.
-He was recently led by Joanna Vicary in the First Tier Tax Tribunal in the case of WDL v HMRC [2024] UKFTT 514 (TC), an appeal against HMRC’s decision to deny a right to deduct input tax valued at more than £8,000,000.
+- Harrison was led by Joanna Vicary in the First-tier Tax Tribunal in WDL v HMRC [2024] UKFTT 514 (TC), an appeal against HMRC’s decision to deny a right to deduct input tax valued at more than £8,000,000.

 - Undisclosed commissions and financial mis-selling.